MorganeBeCode/node-cli/README.md

 ### Description

-A command line tool that takes a country name as parameter then return the national holidays for the current yeat.
+A command line tool that takes a country name as parameter then return the national holidays for the current year.

 ### Installation